Gui Santos: National team career

-Santos helped Brazil win a gold medal at the 2019 FIBA South America Under-17 Championship in Chile.
+Santos helped Brazil win gold at the 2019 FIBA South America Under-17 Championship in Chile.
 He scored 27 points against Argentina in the final.
 Santos made his senior national team debut during 2022 FIBA AmeriCup qualification.

-In February 2020, Gui Santos was called up by Aleksandar Petrovic for the Brazilian senior national team.
+In February 2020, Santos was called up by Aleksandar Petrović for the Brazilian senior national team.
 He scored 11 points in the two games against Uruguay at the 2021 Copa America qualifiers.